luigilupini/animation-vanilla-hover-torch-gradient/README.md

 </div>
 ```

-- We dynamically produce a `""` pseudo gradient/content `::before` each card.
+- Dynamically produce a `""` pseudo gradient `::before/::after` each card.

 This pseudo gradient is absolutely positioned "relative" to the parent card.
 The
-before element is relative to it, instead of the default surrounding page.
+element is relative to the card, instead of the default surrounding page.

 ```css
 .card::before,